<< Return to previous page

 The Senate approved the following determinations made under section 10B(1) of the Health Insurance Act 1973:

 - Health Insurance (Extended Medicare Safety Net) Amendment Determination 2011

 - Health Insurance (Extended Medicare Safety Net) Amendment Determination 2011 (No. 2)

 - Health Insurance (Extended Medicare Safety Net – Telehealth) Amendment Determination 2011

 Orders for the production of documents

-- The Minister for Agriculture, Fisheries and Forestry (Senator Ludwig) to table documents relating to a claimed high conservation value area in the Tasmanian Forest Inter-Governmental Agreement–no later than 5.00 pm on 18 August 2011–notice given by Senator Colbeck
+The Senate ordered the Minister for Agriculture, Fisheries and Forestry (Senator Ludwig) to table documents relating to the development of the import protocol for apples from New Zealand, no later than 5.00 pm on 30 June 2011.

 Ministerial statement tabled

-The Parliamentary Secretary for Disabilities and Carers (Senator McLucas) tabled a ministerial statement about superannuation and the goal of lifetime income security.
+The Minister for Finance and Deregulation (Senator Wong) tabled a ministerial statement about superannuation and the goal of lifetime income security.

 Questions without notice and issues arising during question time–first question